smfrue/pyomyo/README.md

 # PyoMyo with Touch Designer
-Streaming Data to Tocuh Designer from Python module for the Thalmic Labs Myo armband.
+Streaming Data to Touch Designer from Python module for the Thalmic Labs Myo armband.

 Cross platform and multithreaded and works without the Myo SDK.